Distance Today: 16.5 km

 Dave hadn’t slept well last night and didn’t have the energy to walk 27 km via the Hospitales route, so off we went to Pola de Allande, 16.5 km away.

 About half way to Pola de Allande we regretted not hiking the Hospitales route.
-Should we walk back to Borres close to where the trail splits, stay the night, and take the Hospitales route tomorrow?
+Should we walk back to where the trail splits just after Borres, stay the night, and take the Hospitales route tomorrow?
 What about taking a taxi for the hardest part of the steep ascent coming out of Pola tomorrow?
 Would that give us time to walk backwards on the Hospitales route for part of the way so we can see what we missed today?
 Could we do that and still get to our destination, Berducedo, at a decent hour?
 What options do we have?

 When we arrived at the Albergue de Peregrinos in Pola de Allande, the hospitalero wasn’t here, nor were there any other pilgrims.
 The door wasn’t locked, so we let ourselves in and helped ourselves to one of the 24 bunk beds.
 We went for lunch and on our return the place was still empty.
 Eventually the hospitalero showed up and now there are four other pilgrims.